 Diffuse, small, red skin lesions with minimal scale, representative of the rash of guttate psoriasis.

 Guttate psoriasis presents on the skin as small circular or oval-shaped red lesions with fine white scale.

-Images of Guttate Psoriasis in Adults Overview (4)
+Images of Guttate Psoriasis (4)

+Diffuse, small, red skin lesions with minimal scale, representative of the rash of guttate psoriasis.